-MSGBC Oil, Gas & Power 2025 to Discuss Clean Energy and Industrial Development
+MSGBC Oil, Gas & Power 2025 To Discuss Clean Energy And Industrial Development

-Senegal continues to consolidate its position as a regional power hub through its upcoming Cap des Biches combined-cycle gas plant, which will add 300 MW to the national grid and support’the country’s 2025 target of 30% renewables in its electricity mix.
-The project follows the start of the Sangomar oil fiel– in mid-2024 – which has strengthened government revenue streams intended to support diversified industrial development - and ahead of the anticipated final investment decision on the Yakaar-Teranga gas project.
-Yakaar-Teranga further’anchors Senegal’s strategy to deploy natural gas as a stabilizing bridge fuel.
+Senegal continues to consolidate its position as a regional power hub through its upcoming Cap des Biches combined-cycle gas plant, which will add 300 MW to the national grid and support the country's 2025 target of 30% renewables in its electricity mix.
+The project follows the start of the Sangomar oil field in mid-2024 – which has strengthened government revenue streams intended to support diversified industrial development - and ahead of the anticipated final investment decision on the Yakaar-Teranga gas project.
+Yakaar-Teranga further anchors Senegal's strategy to deploy natural gas as a stabilizing bridge fuel.

 Against this backdrop, the upcoming MSGBC Oil, Gas & Power conference will bring together industry leaders to examine how these emerging renewable, gas-to-power and hydrogen developments can accelerate sustainable growth across the region.